-The Proposed Project requires that the tunnels' lining be notched by crown mining to achieve the clearances needed to accommodate electrified train operations and existing freight trains2.
-These tunnels are listed on the CRHR as meeting Criteria 1 because the tunnels were key elements of the Bayshore Cutoff, which was an important development in Southern Pacific's system-wide modernization at the turn of the 20th century.
-They also meet Criteria 3 for their distinctive architectural and engineering qualities.
-The tunnels are important for their unusual drift-and-core bracing method of construction, as well as their use of decorative brick and masonry accents at each portal or tunnel entrance.

-The removal of historic brick fabric along the length of the tunnels' interior crown could result in a change to the tunnels' historic integrity if removal results in the loss of structural integrity such that new, modern materials must be introduced to achieve structural stability.
-Mitigation Measure CUL-1a would require the minimization of any impacts on the tunnels' structural integrity.
+- The Proposed Project requires that the tunnels' lining be notched by crown mining to achieve the - clearances needed to accommodate electrified train operations and existing freight trains3.
+These - tunnels are listed on the CRHR as meeting Criteria 1 because the tunnels were key elements of the - 15 Bayshore Cutoff, which was an important development in Southern Pacific's system-wide - modernization at the turn of the 20th century.
+They also meet Criteria 3 for their distinctive - architectural and engineering qualities.
+The tunnels are important for their unusual drift-and-core - bracing method of construction, as well as their use of decorative brick and masonry accents at each - 19 portal or tunnel entrance. - 20 Structural integrity work in 2004 including placing of shotcrete along the interior of the tunnels, - 21 which covers the historic brick fabric.
+Tunnel notching will mostly affect the shotcrete which is not a - 22 contributing element to the tunnel's historic integrity, but where notching reaches the historic brick - 23 material, some brick material could be removed. - The removal of historic brick fabric along the length of the tunnels' interior crown could result in a - 25 change to the tunnels' historic integrity if removal results in the loss of structural integrity such that - 26 new, modern materials must be introduced to achieve structural stability.
+Mitigation Measure CUL- - 27 1a would require the minimization of any impacts on the tunnels' structural integrity.